 Bed bugs are nasty, parasitic, and uncomfortable little bugs are a force to be reckoned with—and certainly not something you should deal with on your own.
-The problem is, it can be difficult to know when you need bed bug control.
+The problem is, it can be difficult to know when you need bed bug control and how to check for bed bugs.
 To an untrained eye, bed bugs leave bites behind that look painfully similar to other insects.
 As pest control experts at Mitchell Pest Services, we know precisely how to identify bed bug bites and their habitats, whether you live in VA Beach, make your home in Arlington, reside in Richmond, or elsewhere in Virginia.

-More than an insomnia problem, bed bugs are more active at night and in beds (hence their name).
-If you notice itchy welts on your body while you’re in bed or sleeping, it could be bed bugs causing the problem.
-Most homeowners don’t notice bed bugs until they start getting bit by them.
-Bed bugs leave a distinct bite mark on your body.
-They are flat, red welts that have zigzag lines in small groupings.
-Their bites can also be in straight rows.
-The bites are irritating to the skin and cause secondary bleeding and infection due to itching.
+Bed bugs are more active at night and in beds, which is where their name comes from.
+If you notice itchy welts on your body while you're in bed or sleeping, it could be bed bugs causing the problem.
+Most homeowners don’t realize they have bed bugs until they start getting bit by them.
+Bed bug bites leave a distinct mark on your skin; they are flat, red welts with zigzag lines in small groupings or sometimes straight rows.
+The bites can be quite itchy and if scratched too much, can lead to secondary bleeding and infection.

 Bed bugs are drawn to exposed areas of the body.
 At night, this tends to be our shoulders and arms.
 In contrast, fleas and ticks typically isolate your ankles and lower legs.
 If you notice bites on your shoulders and arms after sleeping, you could have bed bugs.